MadMatcher/MadLib/docs/MadMatcher Tools Documentation.md

 <!-- MadMatcher Documentation -->

-# MadMatcher Tools Technical Documentation
+# MadLib Technical Documentation

-This document provides an in-depth technical overview of MadMatcher Tools' functionality, internal workings, and advanced use cases.
+This document provides an in-depth technical overview of MadLib' functionality, internal workings, and advanced use cases.
 For quick start guide and basic usage, refer to the README.md file [insert link here].
 For complete API reference, see the API documentation. [insert link here]

 ## Understanding Entity Matching